pghalliday-cookbooks/avr-development/README.md

 # avr-development

-On a 32 bit Ubuntu Server installation as root
+On a 32 bit Ubuntu Server installation switch to root

 ```
 sudo su -